Skip to main content

 Okareo includes a simple CLI script runner that you can use with Python, Typescript and even yaml config to drive evaluation.
 To get started quickly, we will provide simple Python and Typescript examples.

-Download the correct version of the okareo CLI (okareo) for your development environment.
+Download the latest version of the okareo CLI (okareo) for your development environment.

 Let's Run an Evaluation!